 5. Blue False Indigo (Baptisia Australis)

-It grows between 3 to 4 feet tall, and does best under direct sunlight or part shade.
+It grows between 3 to 4 feet tall and does best under direct sunlight or part shade.
 Its roots are wide-spreading, and it blooms in the Spring.

 6. Blazing Star (Liatris spicata ‘Kobold’)

 They grow in dense clumps and require full sun or partial shade.
-They bloom all Summer, and contrast beautifully against their dark green foliage.
+They bloom all Summer and contrast beautifully against their dark green foliage.

 9. Blanket Flower (Gaillardia Grandiflor)

 This daisy-like flower will bring an exotic mix of color to your garden.
 They’ll bloom from late Spring to Fall, and can even take a cold Winter.

 This fragrant beauty features a deep neck and bell-shaped petals.
-It holds up well in hot temperatures and humidity, and will bloom from May to August.
+It holds up well in hot temperatures and humidity and will bloom from May to August.

-11. Hibiscus ‘Cranberry Crush’
+11. Hardy Hibiscus

-12. Iris Sibirica
+12. Iris Sibirian

-It blooms in May and are perfect for those who are looking for deep pops of purple with hints of white and yellow.
+It blooms in May and are perfect for those who are looking for deep pops of purple with hints of white and yellow throughout their garden.

 13. May Night “Wood Sage”Salvia (Salvia nemerosa ‘Mainacht’)

 This flower blooms from late Spring to early Summer and features dainty, tube-lipped flower petals, which can be found in shades of blue, purple, and lavender.

 Plus, they’re actually a lot easier to grow than you might think!
-All they really need is sun, good soil, and space to grow their roots and get adequate nutrients.
+All they need is sunlight, good soil, and space to grow their roots and get adequate nutrients.

-16. Prairie Splendor Purple Coneflower (Echinacea purpurea ‘Prairie Splendor’)
+16. Purple Coneflower (Echinacea purpurea ‘Prairie Splendor’)

 17. Old-Fashioned Bleeding Heart (Dicentra spectabilis)